-The Making of Venice
+The Art of Venice

 In this lecture, we will consider the myths and the histories relating to the foundation of Venice, and the political and cultural relationship with Constantinople.
 The artistic influence of Byzantium is attested to by the Basilica of San Marco and its mosaics, the Assunta at Torcello, and by many lesser-known monuments and works of art.
 However, as Venetians affirmed their power in the Mediterranean, they embraced other cultural influences and fashioned their own artistic identity.

-From Byzantine Splendour to Renaissance Grandeur
+Lecture 2 – From Byzantine Splendour to Renaissance Grandeur

 Here, we will look at Venetian religious painting and architecture in the period 1300-1500.
 Venetian painters produced lavish polyptychs, increasingly amalgamating Byzantine aesthetics with influences from north of the Alps.
 By the late-fifteenth century, painters like Giovanni Bellini and Giorgione had fused Venetian traditions with the innovations of the Renaissance to produce a new monumental type of altarpiece.

 Lecture 3 – Colour & Poetry

 This lecture looks at the golden age of Venetian painting.
 In the 16th century, Titian, Tintoretto and Veronese mastered the recently-adopted oil-painting technique to create pictures in which colour and light blended in a manner never seen before.
 In addition to religious subjects and portraiture, they produced much-admired mythological paintings which brought to life the poetry of classical antiquity.

 Lecture 4 – The Vision of the Scuole